One-third of US military injuries in Iraq, Afghanistan weren't from battle

 "Armed with this information," Rasmussen wrote, the military should make new or increased efforts to reduce accidental injuries among service members.

+"What we're seeing in civilian life is exactly what's happening to people in the military.
+They have the same issues we have," he said.
+"The military needs to focus on keeping troops healthy while avoiding injury -- a task easier said than done."

+In particular, the young and athletic service members should avoid distraction with smartphones and other electronic devices while performing noncombat tasks, Glatter said: "Getting proper amounts of sleep and staying well-hydrated can also help to reduce the risk of noncombat injury."

-Le and his co-authors agree: "We propose that for future conflicts, rates of nonbattle injuries should be closely monitored and targeted safety interventions should be rapidly deployed."
+Le and his co-authors agree that military safety needs attention: "We propose that for future conflicts, rates of nonbattle injuries should be closely monitored and targeted safety interventions should be rapidly deployed."